inigolabs/workshops/apollo-gateway-fed-2-demo/FEDERATION_GUIDE.md

       - ../services/inventory/schema.graphql
 ```

-This configuration file is similar to Apollo's Supergraph configuration file, which is no longer required.
+This configuration file is similar to Apollo's Supergraph configuration file, and it's no longer needed when using Inigo.

-`supergraph-config.yaml`
+File: `supergraph-config.yaml`
 ```yaml
 federation_version: 2
 subgraphs: